larandomizer/app/README.md

 ### Extra Dependencies

-If you plan to use any AWS resources or async S3 filesystem interactions then you will want to install the `league/flysystem-aws-s3-v3` dependency.
+If you plan to use any AWS resources and specifically the S3 filesystem then you will want to install the `league/flysystem-aws-s3-v3` dependency.
 If you plan to use the APIs to interact with the Beanstalkd realtime queue bridge then you'll also need to install the `pda/pheanstalk` dependency: